raghavshuklaofficial/GraphOS/README.md

 # GraphOS

 A simple bare-bones 32-bit Ring 0 operating system written in Assembly x86 and C for educational purposes. <br>
-Inspired by Terry A. Davis : Temple OS(in memoriam).

 ## Dependencies for building